 - 1. Read through this book and familiarize yourself with the kinds of records you will need and where information should be recorded.
 Discuss the book with your parent and/or 4-H leader. - 2.
 Complete essential information when you first start your project, such as the cover page and the project planning page.
 Share your goals with your 4-H leader. - 3.
 Keep your records up to date.
 Record information as it occurs.
 Consider setting aside specific times during the project when you will work on your record book. - 4.
 Write neatly and legibly.
 Use only one color ink. - 5.
 Include at least one photograph of you with your project animal, but do not include more than two pages of photos.
 Additional clippings should be displayed in a scrapbook, not this record book. - 6.
 Maintain your book in a 3-ring notebook/binder or folder. - 7.
 Write a project story that captures what happened during your project.
 Discuss your goals, your activities, your challenges, and your accomplishments.
-Project stories must be at least ten sentences.
+Project stories must be at least five sentences; more experienced 4-H members' stories should be more in depth.

-Revised 2006 by: Kelly Mallory, Extension Agent, 4-H Youth; Kaci Coppedge, Extension Agent, 4-H Youth; Cyndi Estienne, Extension Agent, 4-H Youth; Mary Elizabeth Williams, Extension Agent, 4-H Youth; Jocelyn Dailey, Extension Agent, 4-H Youth; Leslie Prillaman, Extension Agent, 4-H Youth; Bertha Durbin, 4-H Volunteer; Sandra Turner, 4-H Volunteer; Mark Walberg, Extension Animal Science Specialist, Virginia Tech; Celeste Crisman, Extension Equine Specialist, Virginia Tech, David Winston, Extension Diary Specialist, Virginia Tech.
+Revised 2007 by: Kelly Mallory, Extension Agent, 4-H Youth; Kaci Coppedge, Extension Agent, 4-H Youth; Cyndi Estienne, Extension Agent, 4-H Youth; Mary Elizabeth Williams, Extension Agent, 4-H Youth; Jocelyn Dailey, Extension Agent, 4-H Youth; Leslie Prillaman, Extension Agent, 4-H Youth; Bertha Durbin, 4-H Volunteer; Sandra Turner,4-H Volunteer; Mark Walberg, Extension Animal Science Specialist, Virginia Tech; Celeste Crisman, Extension Equine Specialist, Virginia Tech; David Winston, Extension Dairy Specialist, Virginia Tech.